Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Key Biscayne

-🗺️ Distance from MIA: 15 minutes | Google Maps | All About Key Biscayne | ⛵ Set Sail in Biscayne Bay
+🗺️ Distance from MIA: 15 minutes | 📍 Google Maps | All About Key Biscayne |Take a Private Boat Tour of Biscayne Bay

 Most folks who live in Miami visit Key Biscayne for an escape to nature.
-A great itinerary for the day includes beaching at one of the many beautiful beaches, climbing the lighthouse in the state park, paddle boarding at Crandon Park, and watching the sunset during happy hour at the Rusty Pelican.
-Or better yet, set sail on a sunset cruise on one of the many sailing charters departing from the marinas on the island.
+A great itinerary for the day includes beaching at one of the many beautiful beaches, climbing the lighthouse in the state park, and paddle boarding at Crandon Park.

 The Florida Keys: Key West

-🗺️ Distance from MIA: 3 hours and 30 minutes | Google Maps | Visit Florida Keys | 🍹 Find a Things to Do in Key West to Fit Your Schedule
+🗺️ Distance from MIA: 3 hours and 30 minutes | 📍 Google Maps | Visit Florida Keys

-If you’re visiting South Florida, you need to visit Key West.
-There’s no other way around it; the tropical, laid-back island is a beacon for visitors seeking a unique experience.
 Whether you’re wanting to browse museums, view wildlife, learn history, or just enjoy the crystal clear waters, you’ll find it here.
+Key West is home to some of the best activities in the Florida Keys.
 Oh, and the nightlife along Duval Street is pretty epic too.

-👉 PRO TIP: Although possible in one day, we recommend visiting Key West over a multi-day span.
+👉 Pro Tip: Although possible in one day, we recommend visiting Key West over a multi-day span.
 The best way to travel is by renting your own car to hop off and enjoy everything the Florida Keys has to offer along the way.

 The Florida Keys: Key Largo

-🗺️ Distance from MIA: 1 hour and 15 minutes | Google Maps | Visit Florida Keys | 🤿 Snorkel Natural Coral Reefs in Key Largo
+🗺️ Distance from MIA: 1 hour and 15 minutes | 📍 Google Maps | Visit Florida Keys | 🤿 Snorkel Natural Coral Reefs in Key Largo

-Although most of South Florida is pretty epic in terms of boating, Key Largo is one of the best day trips specifically for snorkeling, scuba diving, and wildlife viewing.
 The large island at the beginning of the Florida Keys is home to miles of the Florida Reef Tract (the only natural coral reef found in the continental United States).

 Tours departing John Pennekamp State Park, America’s first undersea park, are widely available and suitable for everyone.
 You can find snorkeling trips, scuba diving charters, and even a glass-bottom boat tour for those who prefer to stay dry.